tzjZhengJie/PersonalProject/README.md

 - [Excel Branch](link_to_excel_branch) - Projects involving data analysis and manipulation in Excel.
 - [Python Branch](link_to_python_branch) - Projects showcasing data analysis using Python and related libraries.

-Feel free to explore the branches and their respective projects to gain insights into different data analysis techniques and tools.
+Feel free to explore the branches and their respective projects.

 ## Contributions